s-goldman/Dusty-Evolved-Star-Kit/README.md

 Installing the DESK
 -------------------

-The package is pip installable, just type `pip install desk` in any terminal.
+The package is pip installable, just type `pip install desk` in a terminal.
 You can also clone the github repository using `git clone https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`.

 Creating a model grid with DUSTY